 “Generally, the burning of bodies on an open and public water space is frowned upon,” said Nevada County Sheriff Keith Royal in a prepared press statement.
 “And although no specific laws prevent a traditional Viking funeral on Scotts Flat, you can’t just set stuff on fire and send it off into the lake.
 Especially things as explosive as this.”

 According to witnesses at the lake, the Barstad family gathered on the Nevada Irrigation District-owned lake shore around 11 AM on Friday.
 A large Dodge truck was towing what appeared to be a homemade pontoon boat.
 There is some debate about the makeup of the boat.
 Some said it looked like a pile of logs; others said it looked like a re-purposed pontoon boat covered in kindling.
 What is not in question is what happened once it arrived in the middle of the lake and detonated.

 Hit by Flying “Debris”

 “Yeah, I was fishing,” said area handyman Hank Snow in a Beacon telephone interview.
 “I saw these guys lower this homemade pile of sticks down the boat launch ramp.
-I didn’t think much of it because, well, you know, this is Nevada County, and I figured it was a back-to-nature type of thing.
-But when no one got on the boat and then about 200 yards out, it exploded into flames, I was like, ‘Holy [redacted]’ and I called 9-1-1.
+I didn’t think much of it because, well, this is Nevada County, and I figured it was a back-to-nature type of thing.
+But when no one got on the boat and then about 200 yards out, it exploded into flames.
+I was like, ‘Holy [redacted],’ and I called 9-1-1.
 There was debris flying everywhere.
 I think I got hit with a detached finger.”